• Skip to main content

 Interstellar Cinderella by Deborah Underwood is a fun outer space take on the classic fairy tale with a twist.
 Cinderella fixes rockets and helps the prince out of a jam when his space craft has mechanical trouble.

 Harry and Horsie by Katie Van Camp.
 Harry can't sleep when his Super-Duper Bubble Blooper lies temptingly on the shelf!
 With his toy, Horsie, he gets it down and starts filling his room with bubbles.
 These are no ordinary bubbles, however, and they envelop his toys, including - gasp! - Horsie, and start floating into outer space!
 There's nothing for Harry to do but chase after the bubbles, and so he races along Saturn's rings, soars through the Milky Way and swoops around satellites!
-My then-4 year old LOVES this book and found the sequel, CookieBot!, (in which Harry's cookie-stealing robot goes out of control) to be just as entertaining.

 Earth to Clunk by Pam Smallcomb.
 Instead of getting a pen pal from, say..., France, our hero gets one from the planet Quazar.
-To show his displeasure, he begins to send his new correspondent a series of unusual packages -- from dirty socks to his big sister (seems logical).
+To show his displeasure, he begins to send his new correspondent a series of unusual packages like dirty socks and his big sister (seems logical).
 In return, Clunk sends his own presents.
 They are a bit, er, unique, but the boy finds he misses them when they stop.
 I love the dry, tongue-in-cheek humor of this book, plus the hilarious illustrations.
 A charming and gentle science fiction story for kids.

 Zathura by Chris Van Allsburg.
 This is a sequel of sorts to Chris Van Allsburg's masterful Jumanji.
 At the end of Jumanji two boys run off with a board game and in Zathura they finally play it, and it turns out to take them on a surreal, galactic adventure that requires the boys to overcome their sibling rivalry.
-I do think Jumanji is the superior book, but my boys found Zathura to be great, suspenseful fun.

 Company's Coming by Arthur Yorinks.
 When aliens land in suburbia, it's important to remember your manners!
 It's also good to have spaghetti and meatballs on hand and not to be too hasty about calling the FBI.
 The story has a nice message about refraining from prejudging others.
 Be sure to read the sequel, Company's Going.